John-Carson/37signals-style-guide/ai-llm.md

 end
 ```

-**Why `ShowModal`?**: "Fizzy Ask" opens a chat modal where users can have a conversation with an LLM.
+**Why `ShowModal`?**: "the application Ask" opens a chat modal where users can have a conversation with an LLM.
 The command parser returns a `ShowModal` result, and the controller renders JSON that tells the frontend which Turbo Frame to load.

-## Tool Pattern for LLM Function Calling ([#857](https://github.com/basecamp/fizzy/pull/857))
+## Tool Pattern for LLM Function Calling (this update)

-**Context**: "Fizzy Ask" is an LLM-powered chat interface for exploring cards, comments, and users through natural conversation.
+**Context**: "the application Ask" is an LLM-powered chat interface for exploring cards, comments, and users through natural conversation.
 The LLM accesses data through tools (similar to function calling).

 **Pattern**: Tools are like controllers for LLM interactions—they gather data and produce responses: